-A. Provide easily (without tools) removable expanded metal guards for all hot surfaces, belts, couplings, and other moving parts of machinery.
+A. Provide easily (without tools) removable expanded metal guards for all hot surfaces, belts, couplings, exposed fan inlets and outlets, and other moving parts of machinery.
 Provide tachometer openings in the guards at least 2 inches in diameter, for all belt-driven, gear-driven or variable speed machinery.
 Comply with OSHA requirements for all equipment guards.